Luo Shubiao: Investigation

-From these points, investigators deduced that the killer likely was not acquainted with any of the victims; often revisited the crime scenes; was aware of investigation procedures to a certain extent; acted alone; likely had a family and did not live alone.
-However, due to the department's inexperience with sexually-motivated crimes, many details were missed out which prevented the proper identification and capture of Luo.
+From these points, investigators deduced that the killer likely was not acquainted with any of the victims; often revisited the crime scenes; was aware of investigative procedures to a certain extent; and while he acted alone, likely had a family and did not live alone.
+However, due to the department's inexperience with sexually motivated crimes, many details were missed out which prevented the earlier, proper identification and capture of Luo.

 Arrest, trial and execution

 On September 19, 1994, the Xijiao Town Police Chief, Lu Guangrong, received a report from a young woman named Huang Yanhong, claiming that on the previous night, she had had her handbag stolen and was nearly killed by a stranger while she waiting for her train at the train station.
 A team of officers was dispatched to investigate the area, and after careful examination, they identified Luo Shubiao as the prime suspect.
 After he was positively identified by Huang as the assailant, he was arrested with the aid of his wife and his home was searched.
 In addition to numerous stolen handbags, policemen also found a pile of women's clothing on the bed, hundreds of lingerie on the bedside table and the "models" he had been using the stolen items on.
 After further investigation and interrogations, Luo was officially charged with the 19 murders.

-Soon after his arrest, Luo confessed to the crimes and gave a detailed explanation of how, when and why he did it, with his guilt further reinforced by forensic and technical evidence that placed him on the crime scenes.
-He was tried and convicted for the crimes on January 18, 1995, by the Guangzhou Intermediate People's Court, and subsequently shot two days later.
+Soon after his arrest, Luo confessed to the crimes, giving detailed explanations of how, where and why he did it, with his guilt further reinforced by forensic and technical evidence that placed him at the crime scenes.
+He was tried and convicted for the murders on January 18, 1995, by the Guangzhou Intermediate People's Court, and subsequently shot two days later.